Milestone toward an ECRIPAC accelerator demonstrator

-The plasma compression phase~\cite{Geller-ecripac} starts as soon as the HF wave injection is stopped ($t=t_{GA}$), and lasts until the transient magnetic mirror well vanishes ($t=t_{c}$), corresponding to the complete restoration of the initial main magnetic field (dark green line in Fig.~\ref{fig:ecripac}).
+A typical ECRIPAC axial magnetic field profile is also reported in Fig.~\ref{fig:ecripac} inside the cavity: the main static magnetic field gradient (PLEIADE section) is displayed in dark green, with the maximum effect of the reversed pulsed magnetic field (GYRAC section) superimposed in blue.
+The ECRIPAC working cycle is composed of three successive phases: the gyromagnetic autoresonance (GA) phase, the plasma compression (PC) phase and the PLEIADE (PL) phase. \\ The ECRIPAC process~\cite{Geller-ecripac} starts with the GA phase, by triggering the reverse pulsed coil and hence delivering an axial sinusoidal magnetic field.
+When the pulsed coil reaches its maximum intensity (time $t=0$), resulting in a minimum field $B_{min}\leq B_{0}$, both the plasma (coming from the injector) and the HF power are injected into the cavity.
+The plasma is then trapped inside the generated transient magnetic mirror, and the electrons are immediately heated by the ECR mechanism.
+If the reverse pulsed magnetic field temporal evolution respects the GA hypothesis for a sufficiently slow-varying field in time~\cite{Golovanivsky-gyromagnetic_autoresonance}, the energy of the electrons increases according to Eq.~\ref{eq:gyrac_autoresonance}. \\ The plasma compression phase~\cite{Geller-ecripac} starts as soon as the HF wave injection is stopped ($t=t_{GA}$), and lasts until the pulsed magnetic mirror well vanishes ($t=t_{pul}$), corresponding to the complete restoration of the initial main magnetic field (dark green line in Fig.~\ref{fig:ecripac}).
 During this period, the energy of the electron population increases by means of the electric field induced by the time variation of the magnetic field.
 However, the most prominent phenomenon taking place during this phase is the compression of the plasma, leading to increased electron and ion densities, which are crucial factors for the following ion acceleration.
 Indeed, under the hypothesis of slowly varying magnetic field, it is possible to demonstrate that the electron motion inside ECRIPAC during this phase is characterized by the adiabatic constants of motion

 where $p_e$ and $r_e$ are respectively the electron momentum and radial distance from the cavity axis.
 Thus, the increasing magnetic field over time leads to a decrease of $r_{e}$, radially compressing the plasma.
 Moreover, the axial oscillatory motion of the electrons inside the magnetic mirror is damped in time, leading also to an axial compression of the plasma disk.
-Starting from the equation of motion for the electrons, it is possible to obtain the time evolution of the Lorentz factor during the plasma compression phase ($t_{GA}\leq t \leq t_{c}$):
+Starting from the equation of motion for the electrons, it is possible to obtain the time evolution of the Lorentz factor during the plasma compression phase ($t_{GA}\leq t \leq t_{pul}$):